-5Available from ftp://gondwana.ecr.mu.oz.au/pub along with the rest of VORT package 6See http://vrml.sgi.com/intro.html http://vrml.sgi.com/intro.html to predict what that might be, so we'll say how to convert the different file types to RGB and let you use the tools listed in Table 8.1 to get what you need.
-Raster3D produces an RGB file, so you don't need to do anything.
-POV-Ray produces TARGA files, which can be converted on SGI machines with the program /usr/sbin/fromtarga.
+$^5\mathrm{Available}$ from ftp://gondwana.ecr.mu.oz.au/pub along with the rest of VORT package appropriate for you.
+It is impossible to predict what that might be, so we'll describe how to convert the different file types to RGB and let you use the tools listed in Table 6.1 to get what you need.
+Tachyon and Raster3D can produce SGI RGB files, so you don't need to do anything but specify this output format.
+POV-Ray produces Targa files, which can be converted on SGI machines with the program /usr/sbin/fromtarga.
 Rayshade creates RLE image files, which can be converted on SGI machines with /usr/sbin/fromtarga.
 Radiance generates an .oct file, which can be converted with the rview and rpict commands in the Radiance distribution.